Everything is due January 15th by 11:59 on Canvas.

 Share each of these contributions in separate posts on your blog, and tag them according to the instructions on their assignment page.

-Your weekly summary is due by Sunday, June 11, 2017 at midnight.
-As always, link to or embed all of your work from the week.
+Your summary As always, link to or embed all of your work from the assignment.
 Use this as an opportunity to reflect upon your initial foray into audio.
 What did you struggle with?
 What ideas/exercises were most challenging or interesting?

 Now we are moving into the main part of the course where the bulk of your work is writing up assignments, you are going to be expected to follow the criteria – just posting “here is my assignment” is not going to be enough to earn credit.
 There needs to be writing with your media, a story about the story.